Questions and answers about medicinal cannabis: What does the law say?

 In brief, companies have to apply to us to have their cannabis-bases products authorised as a medicinal product.
 For example, a company authorised to manufacture medicinal products can develop a cannabis-based product and apply for authorisation of the product for the Danish market.

 The company has to submit documentation for the efficacy and adverse reactions of the medicinal product and must be able to document that the medicinal product is manufactured under approved conditions.
-The purpose of the approval procedure is to ensure that patients are not given inactive or dangerous medicines.
+The purpose of the authorisation procedure is to ensure that patients are not given inactive or dangerous medicines.

 Is it possible to get reimbursement for medicinal products containing cannabis?